Q: Is Jira Secure?

 But their backups cannot be used to recover a single account back to a previous point in time or to recover just a selection of your data, like a project, epic, or issue.

-While Jira suggests doing manual exports of your issues for Jira Cloud instances as a workaround, it’s not automated or user-friendly.
+While Jira recommends using native database backup tools for Jira Cloud instances as a workaround, it’s not automated or user-friendly.
 It also has a 48-hour back-off period, which isn’t ideal for those looking for faster backups.

 We explain why here: